CODE-N7/ciber/README.md

 ---

+👨‍💻 - Passionate about Cybersecurity and Programming.
-- 👨‍💻 As a Cybersecurity and Programming enthusiast, I'm constantly learning and exploring new technologies to enhance my skills.
+🔐 - Exploring new technologies to enhance my skills.
-- 💬 Ask me about my experience with Cybersecurity practices and progrmacion.
-- 🌱 I’m currently diving deeper into _[Cybersecurity](https://www.coursera.org/browse/information-technology/cybersecurity)_ and _[Programming](https://www.codecademy.com/catalog/subject/computer-science)_.
+💻 - Developing innovative solutions through coding.
+🌱 - Constantly learning about security practices.
+🛡️ - Protecting systems and data with advanced techniques.
+🚀 - Seeking new challenges to grow in the digital world.

 ## 🛠 &nbsp;Tech Stack